 - a.
 Allows his/her shoe to extend over the scratch line or make a mark in front of it on the takeoff. - b.
 Runs across the scratch line, or scratch line extended. - c.
-In the long jump, does not keep his/her head in the superior position, i.e., no somersault. - d.
-In the triple jump, if hopping does not land on the same foot used in takeoff, or in stepping does not land on the other foot from which the jump is performed.
+In the long jump, does not keep his/her head in the superior position, i.e., no somersault. - In the triple jump, if hopping does not land on the same foot used in takeoff, or in stepping does not land on the other foot from which the jump is performed.
 (Example of a CORRECT sequence: Take-off left foot, then left foot, then right foot (see graphic on next page.)

 - e.
-Fails to initiate a trial within 60 seconds after being called. - f.
+Fails to initiate the purposeful action of completing the requirements of the athletic challenge (jump) of the event within one minute after the competitor's name has been called for a trial. - f.
 In the process of landing or leaving the pit, touches the ground outside the landing nearer the scratch line than the nearest mark made in the landing pit.